nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     Use case resumes from Step 2

-**Use case: Delete student details**
+**Use case: Delete person details**

 **MSS**

-1. Tutor requests to delete a student's details.
+1. Tutor requests to delete a person's details.
 2. Teletutors App prompts for confirmation
 3. Tutor confirms the deletion.
-4. Teletutors App deletes the student and associated records.
+4. Teletutors App deletes the person and associated records.

     Use case ends.

 **Extensions**

 * 1a.
-The student does not exist in the system
+The person does not exist in the system
     * 1a1.
 Teletutors App displays an error message: `Student not found.
 Please check the name and try again`

       Use case resumes from Step 1.